 Treatment of Title IV Aid when a Student Withdraws

-It's important to understand that even though financial aid is posted to student accounts at the start of each semester, students earn the aid as they complete the semester.
-If a student withdraws during the semester, the amount of Title IV financial aid they earned up to the point of withdrawing, is determined by a specific formula.
+It is important to understand that even though financial aid is posted to student accounts at the start of each semester, students earn the aid as they complete the semester.
+If a student withdraws during the semester, the amount of Title IV financial aid they earned up to the point of withdrawing is determined by a specific formula.
 Depending on the withdrawal date and aid eligibility, if a student (or parent, or the school) receives less assistance than the amount the student earned, a student may be able to receive those additional funds.
 On the other hand, if a student received more assistance than they earned, the excess funds must be returned by the University and/or by the student.

 The amount of Title IV financial aid a student earns is determined on a pro rata basis.
 For example, if a student completes 30% of the semester, they earn 30% of the financial aid they were originally scheduled to receive.
 Once a student completes more than 60% of the semester, they earn all of the financial aid they were scheduled to receive for that payment period.

 If a student did not receive all of the funds that they earned, they may be due what is called a post-withdrawal disbursement.
 Should a post-withdrawal disbursement include loan funds, the University would need to have the student’s permission before the funds could be disbursed.
-The student may choose to decline some or all of the loan funds should they not want to incur additional loan debt.
+The student may choose to decline some or the entire loan funds should they not want to incur additional loan debt.
 The University may automatically use all or a portion of a student’s post-withdrawal of grant funds for tuition, fees, room and board (on-campus housing and meal plan).
 The University would need the student’s permission to use the post-withdrawal grant disbursement for all other institutional charges.
 Should a student not provide permission, the student would be offered the funds.
-The student should keep in mind that it may be their best interest to allow the University to keep the funds to reduce their debt to the school.
+The student should keep in mind that it might be in their best interest to allow the University to keep the funds to reduce their debt to the school.

-If a student (or the University or parent receives on the student’s behalf), excess Title IV funds that must be returned, the University must return a portion of the excess equal to the lesser of:
+If a student (or the University or parent receives on the student’s behalf) excess Title IV funds that must be returned, the University must return a portion of the excess equal to the lesser of:

 - the student’s institutional charges multiplied by the unearned percentage of the funds, or